-All of our master's courses (apart from the Masters in Professional Accountancy) are eligible.
+All of our master's programmes (apart from the Masters in Professional Accountancy) are eligible.
 Postgraduate Certificates or Diplomas are not eligible.

 How it works:

-- Apply for your master's programme via our course pages.
+- Apply for your master's programme via our programme pages.

 - Register with us and pay for at least one module.
 This also applies if you are starting your second year of study.

 - We confirm your eligibility with Student Finance, which pays the loan either to you (England and Wales) or to the university (Northern Ireland).

 - You will need to budget accordingly to ensure that you meet the payment deadlines.
 This is regardless of when you receive your loan instalments.

-- Distance learning master's courses (full-time and part-time) are eligible for loans.
+- Distance learning master's programmes (full-time and part-time) are eligible for loans.

-- Postgraduate Certificates and Diplomas are not eligible.
+- Postgraduate Certificates and Diplomas are not eligible (England and Wales.

-- Part-time students must study at an average intensity of 50% of a full-time course.
+- Part-time students must study at an average intensity of 50% of a full-time programme.

 - The loans are not means-tested.

 - Students must be under the age of 60 at the point of applying.

-- Applicants must not hold a master's level course or equivalent (even from overseas).
+- Applicants must not hold a master's level programme or equivalent (even from overseas).

 - Applicants will not be eligible if they have outstanding student loan arrears.